All-on-6 Dental Implants Breakdown

 How long does it take?

-The entire procedure can be completed in just one day – most often it ranges between 2-4 hours!
+The entire procedure can be completed in just one day – it often ranges between 2-4 hours!

 All-on-6 dental implants cost